thelabnyc/wagtail_blog/README.md

 It then downloads any images it finds and replaces urls to use your site instead of an external site.
 Blog authors will become Django users.
 This is a complex process and is prone to error.
 You should plan to review the import code and fix some issues.
-Pull requests welcome to improve this feature.
+Merge requests welcome to improve this feature.

 ## XML file import